MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 Your MyUHDS is where you will be able to access your housing application, sign your housing and dining contract, find out who your roommate is and be able to email them, request a loft kit, plus so much more.
 Once the school year begins, you will be able to change your meal plan, submit a room change request, request break housing, cancel your housing contract and many more options via your MyUHDS.

-Starting in the Fall 2013 Oregon State University will have a required on-campus living requirement for first-year, residential students.
+Oregon State University has a required on-campus living requirement for first-year, residential students.
 Living on-campus is an integral and excellent way for students to connect with others on campus and has been shown to have a positive effect on student success.
 OSU offers many different housing arrangements to reflect our diverse student needs, so you can find a hall or coop that works best for you.

 You must first gain admission to Oregon State University before you can apply for on-campus housing.
 Once you have gained admittance, we would recommend starting the application process as soon as possible to ensure you receive one of your top housing preferences.